 The concept of companies in general and how to run businesses has changed radically in recent years.
 This evolution of methodologies is due to the wave of technological advancement.

 Technology is an important part of our lives and already plays a fundamental role in the evolution of all companies.
 The reasons are because technology helps to find new business models, management, and to undertake new market niches.

 Another technological blessing is cloud computing in the business environment, which is already unstoppable and allows companies to offer commercial services through the network.
-Cloud computing facilitates the storage of information in cloud software like cloudcollective Australia.
+Cloud computing facilitates the storage of information in cloud software.
 The information stored can be used by suppliers, customers, distributors, etc., that is, by all the agents involved in a commercial process.

 While more and more large enterprises are striving for a “cloud van”, small and medium enterprises (SMBs) are still worried about whether the cloud will remain here or just a passing passion.
 SMBs still rely on large companies to “trial and error” such breakthrough technologies.
 The argument is that a large business can spend a lot of money – and only when technology or system has proven its worth in large companies, SMBs feel confident in their adoption.

 However, these doubts quickly dissipate as more and more SMB cloud success stories are revealed.
 Groupon is a great example of a company that has grown rapidly with a minimum asset base, using cloud solutions from vendors such as Salesforce.com and Amazon – it manages a global user base of more than 35 million in less than five years from its inception.

 Here are some basic drivers for adopting SMB cloud: